m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/deployment/docker/docker.md

 In order to make sure one image is started before the other we use `depend on:` and specify the name container_name.

-We can fire up docker compose using `docker-compose up -d`.
+We can fire up docker compose using `docker-compose up -d` and shut it down using `docker-compose down`.

 > We always should remember to check docker-machine on Windows and Mac.